 Instead, needling an acupuncture point brings your conscious awareness to that area, while influencing involuntary processes such as nervous system patterns, biochemical reactions, and fluid balances.
 This junction creates the opportunity for healing.

-The needle is like an arrow that points out to the rest of the body, “Hey, something’s not right here.
+An acupuncture needle is like an arrow that points out to the rest of the body, “Hey, something’s not right here.
 This is what this area needs.”

 This sets up a cascade of events that helps you to resolve the obstacles that have kept you stuck.
 I believe that when we work together this way the possibilities for healing are virtually endless.